FernandoNos/albert-heijn-test/README.md

 ## How to run

-Run the file name `run.sh` at the root level of the project, or
+Run the file name `run.sh` at the root level of the project.

-`docker build -t ah . && docker run -p 8080:8080 ah`

-from your command line.

 ## Questions